squid-cache/squid-cache.github.io/docs/KnowledgeBase/PerformanceAnalysis.md

     using authentication check the authenticators' queues congestion - all these things add latency to a request handling, and that can generally make an user's browsing experience much worse.
-    Repeat the analisys at different times in different days, check for variations in the vital parameters.
+    Repeat the analysis at different times in different days, check for variations in the vital parameters.
 1. Collect a few days' worth of logs, and run on them a statistics software such as calamaris or webalizer, and start looking for